 Al Suleman, the office’s director of standards, training and public education, hopes those ambitious steps — the result of input from numerous stakeholders — can serve as a model for regulators in other parts of the country.

-Suleman will give a presentation regarding Ontario’s efforts during SFPE’s 2017 North America Conference & Expo from October 8-13 in Montreal.
-“Attendees will leave the presentation with an appreciation of the fire risks for vulnerable occupancies and an understanding of how stakeholders with competing priorities can come together to support regulatory change,” he says.
+Suleman will gave a presentation regarding Ontario’s efforts during SFPE’s 2017 North America Conference & Expo.
+“Attendees left leaving the presentation with an appreciation of the fire risks for vulnerable occupancies and an understanding of how stakeholders with competing priorities can come together to support regulatory change,” he says.

 Learning from tragedy